 Hands-On Photography Practice Sessions

-PHOTO Excursions: This is where you receive the coaching and support to improve your photographic skills.
-Join us each month for photography excursions where we take pictures together “on- location”.
-Providing you with continuing hands-on education outside of the classroom.
+PHOTO Excursions: Receive coaching and support to improve your photographic skills.
+Join us each month for a photography excursion where we go out & take pictures together “on- location”.
+Photo Excursions provide you with continuing hands-on practice outside of the classroom.
 A great way to meet new people all with an interest in photography.

-Photo Excursions are always low cost (typically between $5 & $15), a small fee that helps us cover basic costs for hosting these activities.
+Photo Excursions are always low cost (typically about $20)… just a small fee that helps us cover basic costs for hosting these activities.
 As a member, you are welcome to attend as many Excursions as you’d like to help you feel completely comfortable with your camera .
-Each month we host a minimum of 2 practice sessions.
+Each month we host Excursion a

 FAQ: Answers You’ve Been Looking For